I2PM/asm-pass-interpreter/DEVELOPMENT.md

 - maven 3.6
 - sbt 1.3.10

-## prepare custom CoreASM Version
+## custom CoreASM fork

-First of all you need to have a customized CoreASM version installed.
+For stability, performance improvements and new features a fork of the CoreASM framework is used.

+Custom builds are published to Maven Central and should be used in general.

-Clone CoreASM from https://github.com/Locke/coreasm.core and checkout the `locke` branch.
+During development sometimes a development version has to be used.
+In that case clone the CoreASM fork from https://github.com/Locke/coreasm.core and checkout the `locke` branch.

 Then execute `mvn install`.